1230james/maitetsu-english-tweak/README.md

 Non-programmers or anyone unfamiliar with Git, your contributions are still wanted!
 Consider looking up simple tutorials on using Git and GitHub, or forward your changes to the Maitetsu Fan Discord Server instead.

+Make sure you're reading this on the `dev-master` branch for the most up-to-date contribution instructions and information!

+### Branch Guide

+`master`: For releases, major changes, and changes to the repo's README only.

+`dev-master`: Master branch for all development work.
+Submit merge requests to this branch, please.

+`extractor-js`: *Stale*; separate work branch for developing `MaitetsuExtractor`.
+Will not be used unless I'm making major changes to `MaitetsuExtractor`.

 ### Directory Guide

 `en`: Files that are a part of both patches; i.e. they don't differ between the American and British English versions.